Jonis49/IMC-Prosperity3/README.md

   <img src="images/olivia/survival_probability.png" width="600"/>
 </p>

 From the survival grid, the step distributions are updated by reweighting each possible step according to the survival probability of the resulting state, and then normalizing to form a valid probability distribution.
-With these adjusted dynamics in hand, we can now formulate a dynamic programming (DP) algorithm that yields the optimal trading strategy.
+With these skewed step distributions in place, we are ready to formulate a DP algorithm that yields the optimal trading strategy.

-**Note:** This DP framework is applicable to any step distribution and does not inherently require bounded constraints.
-However, when the step distribution is symmetric, the expected PnL is negative due to spread crossing costs — making optimal trading impossible.
-It is the skew introduced by the bounds that creates directional asymmetry and renders the problem both tractable and profitable.
+**Note:** This DP formulation can be applied even without any bounding constraints on the price.
+However, in the case of a symmetric step distribution, the expected value of any trade becomes negative — since price changes have zero expected drift, and each trade incurs a cost from crossing the spread.
+It is precisely the bounds on the future price path that introduce asymmetry into the step distribution, making trading directionally profitable and the problem worth solving.

+## DP

 Problem formulation:
 Given a realization of an i.i.d. random walk with a known step distribution